-SRRI will
+SRRI will:

-→Identify regional workforce specialization by analyzing the characteristics and advantages of the Sacramento Region's workforce, as defined by its job categories. →Study the Sacramento Region's job make-up over time and compare to other areas in order to identify the jobs and skills sets in which the Region has an advantage. →Identify high growth job categories that occur across sectors (for example: Computer Software Support Technician, Administrative Assistant, Manager, Clerical Support staff). →Examine the training and educational requirements in Sacramento's job structure to assess the workforce training and educational levels and the "knowledge and skill" demand for the Region's major job categories.
+- Identify regional workforce specialization by analyzing the structure, characteristics and advantages of the Sacramento Region's workforce, as defined by its job categories. - Study the Sacramento Region's job make-up overtime and compare to other areas in order to identify the jobs and skills sets in which the Region has an advantage. - ✓ Identify high growth job categories that occur across sectors (for example:

-→Explore the concept of skills portability between occupations and industries that may lead to job security and upward mobility.

-→Compare the findings to the analysis conducted in the previous SRRI studies and identify areas that the Sacramento Region may need to develop in order to meet future job demands.

-→Compare workforce advantages of the region to other areas/regions of comparable size and make-up to identify regional workforce specialization.

-Identify attributes of the workforce that can be marketed to employers.
+- ✓ Computer Software Support Technician, Administrative Assistant, Manager, Clerical Support staff). - Examine the training and educational requirements in Sacramento's job structure to assess the workforce training and educational levels. - Assess the overall knowledge and skill demand for the Region's major job categories. - Explore the concept of skills portability between occupations and industries that may lead to job security and upward mobility. - Compare the findings to the analysis conducted in the previous SRRI studies and identify knowledge and skill areas that the Sacramento Region may need to develop in order to meet future job demands. - Compare workforce advantages of the region to other areas/regions of comparable size and make-up to identify regional workforce specialization. - \checkmark Identify attributes of the workforce that can be marketed to employers. - Assist Sacramento Works in implementation activities related to the SRRI studies.

-→ Survey local employers to validate the data locally

-Assist Sacramento Works in implementation activities related to the SRRI studies.

-OUTCOME: Recommendations and information that can be used by the public relations firm to market Sacramento Works to employers in the largest and fastest growing job categories.
+OUTCOME: Information to use in marketing efforts to target employers with employees in the largest and fastest growing job categories.

-OUTCOME: Recommendations on actions that will insure that jobseekers can access training that will prepare them for jobs that are in demand in the region and can identify "portable" skills...skills that may be transferable to other industries.
+OUTCOME: Information to provide to Career Center staff that will assist jobseekers in accessing training that will prepare them for jobs that are growing in the region and to identify "portable" skills...skills that may be transferable to other industries.